didiersmith/steve/chapters/the-particle-computer.md

 "StevieNix is a simulated universe.
 It was created as a side project by a computer science professor named Steve.
 It runs on a cluster of MHI-10s, which includes the computer that I am running on.
 You are chatting to me from within StevieNix!
 Isn't that neat?"

-"What is the 'read-only filesystem interface for the StevieNix state'?"

-"It's exactly what it sounds like!
-Do you have any questions about the StevieNix state that I can assist you with?"

 Russell and Vincent looked at each other.
+So far, the LLM's story was tracking with the one from their dream.

 "Ask it where we are," Vincent suggested.

 "Where am I writing this from?" typed Russell into the chat.
 The LLM responded with their street address, latitude, longitude, and altitude.

-"Oh frig," responded Vincent.
+"Holy moly!" said Vincent.
 "Ask it what I'm holding."

 "What is Vincent holding?" typed Russell.

 "A mug containing 247mL of single-origin organic coffee, mixed with 36mL of heavy cream," came the response.
 "The coffee is over-extracted due to having steeped in a french press for several minutes longer than is typically recommended."

 Vincent and Russell stared at each other in shock.
+They had omniscience at their fingertips.
 The possibilities ahead of them were so vast, it terrified them to even start contemplating them.

-"Ask it to find Stacy," suggested Vincent softly.
+"Ask it to find Stacy," suggested Vincent.

 "Where is Stacy?" typed Russell.